 William Gibson and the Cyberpunk genre has always been a natural shoe-in for film adaptation.
 Gibson’s work is written in a dense visual style that seems naturally cinematic – it is all surface imagery and comes in an at first bewildering burst of fragmentary images.
 His plots often seem only an adjunct to a densely-laden picture that in itself is only an iceberg tip of a world that it is implied exists beyond the frame of the story.
 William Gibson is a master of the science-fiction art of conjuring names of objects and casual throwaway descriptions that suggest instead of spell out entire implied cultures and ways of thinking behind them.
 Not so much information dumping and as what one might call implication dumping.

 For all the popularity that surrounds William Gibson, Cyberpunk has met with mixed success on the screen.
 Case in point is the film called Cyberpunk (1989), alternately known as Robot Ninja, which was in fact about a psycho with a power drill.
-There have been a handful of good Cyberpunk films – Blade Runner (1982) (the Cyberpunk film that actually predates Cyberpunk and which Gibson confesses nearly made him give up writing Neuromancer), the Italian film Nirvana (1997), tv’s Max Headroom (1985, 1988-9) and the tv mini-series Wild Palms (1993), as well as various anime ventures, in particular Mamoru Oshii’s Ghost in the Shell (1995) and Ghost in the Shell 2: Innocence (2004).
+There have been a handful of good Cyberpunk films – Blade Runner (1982) (the Cyberpunk film that actually predates Cyberpunk and which Gibson confesses nearly made him give up writing Neuromancer), the Italian film Nirvana (1997), tv’s Max Headroom (1985, 1988-9), the tv mini-series Wild Palms (1993) and the tv series Altered Carbon (2018– ), as well as various anime ventures, in particular Mamoru Oshii’s Ghost in the Shell (1995) and Ghost in the Shell 2: Innocence (2004).
 There have been a few films such as Hardware (1990), Nemesis (1993) and Death Machine (1995) that have successfully borrowed Cyberpunk imagery for standard killer robot stories.
 Mostly, films and tv have been only too quick to appropriate Cyberpunk imagery as a kickass future action scenario eg. Total Recall (1990), tv’s Superforce (1990-1), Freejack (1992) and the RoboCop films.